-Dr. Wayne White, Interim Program Coordinator 434.395.2481, whitewk@longwood.edu
+Dr. Chris Jones, Program Coordinator 434.395.2375, jonescd@longwood.edu

 This program is designed for individuals with a Baccalaureate degree who wish to meet eligibility requirements for the Virginia Postgraduate Professional License with an endorsement to teach students with special needs in the general education classroom.